renpy/renpy/module/README.txt

 ----------

 You'll need to compile the module yourself.
-Ensure that you have the SDL development headers and libraries installed, and that you can run the sdl-config program.
+Ensure that you have the SDL, pygame, and SDL_sound development headers and libraries installed, and that you can run the sdl-config program.
 Then, in this directory, type:

   python setup.py build_ext -i

 It should autodetect SDL, and build the module in the current directory.
-If successful, a file named _renpy.so will come into existence.
+If successful, a number of .so files will come into existence in the current directory.
 You can then run Ren'Py.

 If you have question or problems, please contact us via the Ren'Py web page, http://www.bishoujo.us/renpy/.